bittricky/dnd-cli/README.md

 # D&D CLI Tool

-> Create stories together—Dungeons & Dragons is a collaborative way to bring out your imagination offline or online.
+> Create your own stories together — Dungeons & Dragons is a collaborative way to bring out your imagination offline or online.

 A comprehensive command-line interface tool for Dungeons & Dragons 5th Edition game masters and players.
 Built with functional programming principles for reliability and maintainability.